 A Data Mesh creates a layer of connectivity that abstracts away the complexities of connecting, managing and supporting an application’s access to remote data.
 It is used to stitch together data held across multiple environments.
-The premise of a data mesh is that it uses software to connect environments no matter where it lives, or who controls each environment.
+The premise of it is that it uses software to connect environments no matter where it lives, or who controls each environment.

-So a Data Mesh can be used to connect centralized applications to a variety of distributed data sources.
+So it can be used to connect centralized applications to a variety of distributed data sources.
 But as these resources become more diversified and distributed the natural question that arises is….how is all of this secured?
 And is that security as strong as legacy technologies such as VPN.

 First, because Data Meshes are purpose-built for connecting applications and data between multiple organizations, they inherently solve different (and more complex) problems than a run of the mill VPN.